Last Updated | August 30, 2022

 - Records Of Outpatients

-The healthcare facilities have to maintain the record of every patient who is receiving outpatient services.
+Healthcare facilities have to maintain a record of every patient who is receiving outpatient services.
 This record must be correlated and maintained according to the medical records from emergency and inpatients.

 The healthcare facilities should work in collaboration with the legal and information services for creating and maintaining the documents.
 The content needed for decision-making must be identified.
 Also, all the information content should be developed, coordinated, and administered.